 Heart and Blood Health

 Heart disease can be reversed.
 Diet, exercise and stress all play major roles.
 You'll want to reduce sodium found in most sauces, restaurant and processed foods.
-Also, it's important to maintain an "anti-inflammatory" diet and limit the amount of "free-radical" forming foods and habits in your life.
-Free-radical and inflammatory foods often overlap and include: sugar, chemicals like artifical colors and preservatives found in processed foods, trans-fats found in fried food and many baked goods, and lifestyle factors including like smoke, alcohol, and drugs.
-Too much of these over the course of years can cause heart disease.
-Essentially these free radical and inflammatory proteins injure the blood vessles and cause a buildup of cholesterol in the arteries which causes blood pressure to go up.
-As a result the heart can go into arythmia and stop pumping blood.
+Also, it's important to maintain an anti-inflammatory diet and limit the amount of free-radical forming foods in your diet.
+Free-radical and inflammatory foods often overlap and include: sugar, chemicals like artificial colors and preservatives found in processed foods, trans-fats found in fried food and many baked goods.
+These free radical and inflammatory proteins injure the blood vessels and cause a buildup of cholesterol in the arteries which causes blood pressure to go up, and cause a cardiovascular "event."

 - Page 2 of 2